ghi-electronics/Docs/software/tinyclr/tutorials/filesystem.md

 # Filesystem
 ---
 The filesystem library can be used to read and write files from an SD card.
-The below example requires the `GHIElectronics.TinyCLR.IO` library and a device with an SD card.
+The below example requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Storage` libraries and a device with an SD card.

 ```
-using GHIElectronics.TinyCLR.Devices.SdCard;
+using GHIElectronics.TinyCLR.Devices.Storage;
 using GHIElectronics.TinyCLR.IO;
 using System;
 using System.IO;